leonardopangaio/git4nondev/README.md

 ![Finding Source Control on VSCode](./Attachments/1-find_source_control.png) *Source controls showing that there are 2 changes.*

-On Source Control area, there is some principal itens that let us make an easy way to control whats will commited and pushed to remote repository.
+On Source Control area, there is some principal itens that let us make an easy way to control whats will committed and pushed to remote repository.

 1. Its the Stage Area, where we can choose which files will be inserted on the commit;
 2. The commit message;